sebastiaanbrand/q-sylvan-benchmarks/artifact/README.md

 - [Docker](https://docs.docker.com/get-docker/)

-In the following we use `#` to indicate commands that are run inside the Docker container, and `$` to indicate commands that are run in the host shell.
+In the following instructions we use `#` to indicate commands that are run inside the Docker container, and `$` to indicate commands that are run in the host shell.

 ## Setup Steps
 - Install Docker as described at https://docs.docker.com/get-docker/.